wp-cli/core-command/README.md

 ~~~

 Downloads and extracts WordPress core files to the specified path.
 Uses
-current directory whe no path is specified.
+current directory when no path is specified.
 Downloaded build is verified
 to have the correct md5 and then cached to the local filesytem.
 Subsequent uses of command will use the local cache if it still exists.